Himanshu-Kunwar07/Gearich-page/readme.md

 This Website is a restaurant Landing Page.
-Created in Reactjs and styled in tailwind CSS.
+Created in Reactjs.